‘Avengers: Endgame’ After-Credits Scene: Here’s Where Fans Can Find Closure For End Of The Infinity Saga

 — The Daily Beast (@thedailybeast) April 25, 2019

-So while there may be some disappointment that there is no after-credits scene in Avengers: Endgame, Marvel fans looking for closure will have a chance to get it at the next Spider-Man installment, which is released on July 5.
+So while there may be some disappointment that there is no after-credits scene in Avengers: Endgame, Marvel fans looking for closure will have a chance to get it at the next Spider-Man installment, which is set to be released on July 5.